Impervious Area FAQs

 The charge is based on an Equivalent Residential Unit (ERU).
 An ERU is a measure of the amount of impervious surface area in a single-family residential property in square feet.
 All nonresidential customers are assessed ERUs based on the total amount of impervious surface on each lot.
 The proposed monthly ERU values for FY 2021 and FY 2022 are $19.52 and $18.40 respectively.

-Residential Customers: Beginning in FY 2011, all residential customers will be assessed ERUs based upon the amount of impervious surface on their property and the following six-tier rate structure:
+Residential Customers: Beginning in FY 2011, all residential customers were assessed ERUs based upon the amount of impervious surface on their property and the following six-tier rate structure:

 |Current FY 2020